aeu/misc/php-fpm/README.md

 ## PHP-FPM heartbeat

 I noticed on my servers that php-fpm would stop responding to requests, but it wasn't actually dead.
-After looking around I found that people were asking about this on StackOverflow.
+After looking around I found that people were asking about this on StackOverflow, so apparently it's a thing.

 The reason this is happening is that php-fpm maxes out pools, but keeps running.
 You think its alive, but it isnt.
 If you do a systemctl status php-fpm you get something back that looks like this:

      # systemctl status php-fpm
      ● php-fpm.service - The PHP FastCGI Process Manager